Springe direkt zu Inhalt

 Opening the PhD procedure

 On completion, dissertations are to be submitted to the PhD office together with the form regarding the composition of the PhD commission and a effective certificate of enrolment.
 The PhD committee will then appoint the dissertation reviewers and the PhD commission.
+Please also note the latest information on doctorates at the department: HERE

 Display of the Dissertation

 After receipt of both reviews, the dissertation along with the proposed grade to be awarded is displayed for a period of two weeks (four weeks during semester break).
-Subsequently, the PhD commission decides whether the dissertation is to be accepted, refused or returned, whether the PhD candidate is to be admitted to the Disputation (viva-voce) and also decides on the grade of the dissertation.
+Subsequently, the PhD commission decides whether the dissertation is to be accepted, refused or returned, whether the PhD candidate is to be admitted to the Disputation (defence) and also decides on the grade of the dissertation.

-Disputation (Viva-Voce)
+Disputation (Defence)

 The PhD candidate is responsible for organising the Disputation (date, room, technical equipment).
 The candidate sets the date in consultation with the members of the commission and informs the PhD office.
 The date of the Disputation is published in the department.
 After the Disputation, the PhD commission evaluates the candidate's performance and decides on the final grade.
 The PhD candidate receives an interim certificate containing the title of the dissertation, the individual grades of the dissertation and Disputation as well as the overall grade.
 This interim certificate does not authorise its holder to use a doctor title.
 The use of the title "Dr. des." is likewise not permitted according to the stipulations in the applicable doctoral degree regulations.